One on one's between managers and reports are probably the most important meeting in an organization.

 - no bad surprises. they should have a heads up going into the meeting. good surprises can be fun

-- ask for feedback often. understand what is working from your reports perspective and what isn't
+- ask for feedback often. understand what is working from your reports perspective and what isn't. don't wait for feedback cycles

 - privately document all of the reports concerns and established actions items and ensure they are addressed before the next one on one